JWhiteford/educenter-hugo/exampleSite/content/english/about/_index.md

 title: "About Us"
 draft: false
 # page title background image
-bg_image: "images/backgrounds/page-title.jpg"
+bg_image: "images/backgrounds/about-road.jpg"
 # about image
-image: "images/about/about-page.jpg"
+# image: "images/about/about-truck.jpg"
 # meta description
-description : "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore. dolore magna aliqua.
+description : "TODO- Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore. dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud."
 ---

-## ABOUT OUR JOURNY
+## ABOUT INLINE INDUSTRIES LTD.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et.dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud.
-Lorem ipsum dolor sit amet consectetur, adipisicing elit.
-Saepe ipsa illo quod veritatis, magni debitis fugiat dolore voluptates!
-Consequatur, aliquid.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Quaerat perferendis sint optio similique.
-Et amet magni facilis vero corporis quos.

-exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Lorem ipsum, dolor sit amet consectetur adipisicing elit.
-Ipsum a, facere fugit error accusamus est officiis vero in, nostrum laboriosam corrupti explicabo, cumque repudiandae deleniti perspiciatis quae consectetur enim.
-Laboriosam!
+In business since 1980 and operating out of our current location since 2009.
+Inline Industries Ltd. is a distributor of Tremcar Inc. selling Aluminum and Stainless Steel truck-mount tanks and trailers.

+Specializing in stainless steel and aluminum welding including custom mounting and rig up of all types of tanks from dangerous goods to food grade sanitary.

+### TODO-

+- Write more content for this page including the header and main content area
+- Add team members if wanted